 Note that MediShield Life does cover you even if you are hospitalised in a Class A or B1 ward or in a private hospital– just expect to end up paying significantly more because MediShield Life benefits are pegged to the estimated Class B2 and C wards expenses in public hospitals.

-Know someone who is part of the Pioneer Generation and in their early 70s?
-Their monthly premium after Pioneer Generation subsidies is $41 a month, or less than $2 a day.
 And don’t forget, as affordable as MediShield Life premiums are, they won’t even affect your cashflow since you can pay for it fully using your Medisave account.

 It all comes down to your ward preferences and whether you can afford to pay the higher premiums of IPs.
 Are you satisfied with sharing a Class B2 or C ward with others?
 Then you may wish to stick to the coverage MediShield Life offers.
-The proportion of patients in subsidised wards of Class B2 and C wards had increased to 80 per cent in 2014, from 70 per cent in 2000.1

 But if you prefer more privacy, choosing your doctor and air-conditioned rooms, and can afford to pay higher premiums in the longer run, then you may wish to purchase an IP for this additional coverage.